 - Fast Facts: Secondary Transition: Why it is important to plan early (PDF)

 Transition is the process students and their families use to think about life after high school, to identify their desired outcomes, and to plan their community and school experiences to assure that the students acquire the knowledge and skills to achieve their goals.

 Steven Covey says to "begin with the end in mind."
 That idea is the heart of transition planning.
 If the "end" we have in mind is "educated employees," then the transition planning is the "beginning."
 It sets the education course for middle and secondary students with disabilities that leads to access to adult services, postsecondary education and the world of work.
 The idea of transition is simple, but actually carrying out the process can be daunting as we try to weave together the appropriate combination of educational and social services.
 The legislators who developed the Individuals with Disabilities Education Act (IDEA PL 101-476) included transition components in the legislation with the goal of preparing students with disabilities to access the supports and services they need to become as independent as possible.

 The transition planning process should enable the student to move successfully from school to postsecondary education and training, employment, independent living, and community participation based on the student's preferences, interests, and abilities.

 - To postsecondary education, school to work and community life

 - NICHCY – offers a wealth of information on disabilities.
 They serve as a central source of information on disabilities in infants, toddlers, children, and youth.
 The site contains easy-to-read information on IDEA, the law authorizing early intervention services and special education.

 - Virtual Learning

 - From special education to adult services

-- School To Work Transition Services (PDF) – Virginia Department of Rehabilitative Services
+- School To Work Transition Services (PDF) – Virginia Department for Aging and Rehabilitative Services

 - Virginia Department for the Blind and Vision Impaired